mxagar/linux_nvidia_egpu/README.md

   - Bitlocker warnings: I decided to wipe out the disk.

 I originally installed the Ubuntu version `24.04`, but it lead to random freezes.
 Apparently, that could be related some incompabilities between the Desktop GUI and the NVIDIA drivers.
-In case you need to perform an upgrade, you can check this post [from 24.04 to 25.04](https://www.omgubuntu.co.uk/2024/10/how-to-upgrade-to-ubuntu-24-10).
+In case you need to perform an upgrade, you can check [this post](https://www.omgubuntu.co.uk/2024/10/how-to-upgrade-to-ubuntu-24-10).

 To upgrade versions via CLI and check the version we have: